 Here are the kinds of features to look out for when selecting a comprehensive MRM:

-- Department dashboard and calendar that provides full transparency over your resources
+- Department dashboard and calendar that provides full transparency

 - Assign and re-assign task tools with easy drop and drag feature